wlock20/sca2-home-exercises/README.md

-# SCA 2 Exercises
+# SCA2 @Home Exercises

-Exercises for the 2019 SCA 2
+Exercises for the SCA 2 @Home

+Created on 7/2019
+Updated 5/2020